Mao (card game): History

 Mao is most likely descended from the German game Mau Mau.
-It may have influenced the game Eleusis, which was published in Martin Gardner's column in the Scientific American in June 1959.
+It may have influenced the game Eleusis, which was published in Martin Gardner's column in Scientific American in June 1959.
 Both of these games share similar principles of inductive reasoning.

 Other inductive games in which not all players know the rules include Penultima and Zendo; however, the secret rules in those games are made up at the start of play and disclosed at the end of each round, and the scope and subject matter of Eleusis, Penultima or Zendo rules may be more explicit and closely circumscribed.

 Mao's name and rules are a reference to Chairman Mao Zedong's rule over China.
-The rules not being explained are an allusion to the laws in China at the time being in constant flux, leading to many people being arrested for laws they did not know were in place.
+The rules not being explained are an allusion to the laws in China at the time being in constant flux, leading to many people being arrested for laws they did not know existed.

-Rules of Mao
+Rules

 Part of the traditional experience of Mao is a new player being forced to learn some or all of the rules of the game through observation and trial and error.
 Thus new players are not presented with a list of rules, as part of the game is to discover the rules through gameplay.

 The exact set of rules divulged to new players varies between groups of players: some groups will say "the only rule I can tell you is this one", others will reveal the goal of eliminating cards, and some might outline the basic rules and, in most cases, no rules are revealed at all.
 However much information is revealed, the players will explain that they are not allowed to reveal any more, and that the new player must deduce the full rules during play.

 Mao rules can vary widely between different groups with no individual set of rules being canonical.